markets/jekyll-timeago/README.md

 ## Localization

 This plugin allows you to localize the strings needed to build the sentences.
 To do this, you just need to add some extra keys in your `_config.yml`.
-You can simply copy them from one of the [provided examples](lib/jekyll-timeago/config/).
+You can simply copy them from one of the [provided examples](lib/jekyll-timeago/locales/).
 Or even, translate it to your site's language just overriding it.

 English example (default):

 ```
 jekyll_timeago:
   depth: 2 # Level of detail
-  today: 'today'
-  yesterday: 'yesterday'
-  tomorrow: 'tomorrow'
-  and: 'and'
-  suffix: 'ago'
-  prefix: ''
-  suffix_future: ''
-  prefix_future: 'in'
-  years: 'years'
-  year: 'year'
-  months: 'months'
-  month: 'month'
-  weeks: 'weeks'
-  week: 'week'
-  days: 'days'
-  day: 'day'
+  default_locale: 'en'
+  available_locales:
+    - 'en'
+    - 'es'
+    - 'fr'
 ```

 **NOTE** You also can play with suffixes and prefixes to modify the sentences.
 For example, set `suffix: nil` and you'll get only the distance of dates: `1 year, 4 months and 1 week`.